Green League: Early activities (1983–1994)

-The first two parliamentary representatives were elected even before the registration, in the 1983 parliamentary election.
+The first two parliamentary representatives were elected even before the registration, in the 1983 parliamentary election, namely Komsi and disability activist Kalle Könkkölä.
 These were the first independent representatives in the Finnish Parliament.
+Green candidates stood in seven of the 14 electoral districts and scored 40,000 votes, 1.5 percent of the total, achieving 3.3 percent in Uusimaa and 4.5 percent in Helsinki.
+The Green conference in Jyväskylä that year developed policy and considered the role of extra-parliamentary action in the movement.

+In the following year's municipal elections, 350 Green candidates stood in 69 of the 461 municipalities, winning 2.8 percent of the nationwide vote, six percent in constituencies where they stood, and a total of 101 councillors.
+11 percent of the vote was achieved in Espoo and the Green presence on Helsinki city council was increased to seven seats.
+That year's Green conference in Oulu led to the agreement of four principles to underpin policies known as the Oulu theses.
+The 1986 Green conference in Espoo, held in the wake of the Chernobyl disaster, agreed to oppose the construction of a fifth Finnish nuclear power plant.
+In 1987 the number of seats rose to four, however the result was seen as a disappointment, with the party polling between six and ten percent but only winning four percent of the vote at the polls.
+Some observers blamed the party's lack of discipline as being off-putting to voters, and credited a strong TV debate performance by MP Pekka Haavisto for limiting damage to the Green vote.

-In 1987 the number of seats rose to four, and in 1991 to a total of ten.
+In 1991 the party won a total of ten seats.

 About half of the party's members were against Finland joining the European Union in 1994.
 Later, polls showed that most Greens were anti-Eurozone.
 The party heads declined to fight against euro-adoption.

 As part of the Lipponen Cabinets (1995–2003)

 In the 1995 election, the Green League received a total of nine seats out of 200.
 The party joined the coalition cabinet led by the Social Democratic Party, and Pekka Haavisto became the Minister of the Environment, thus becoming the first green minister in Europe.

 The Green League received 7.3% of the vote, and gained two additional seats in the 1999 election, raising the total to 11.
 The Greens continued in the next coalition cabinet, but resigned in protest on 26 May 2002, after the cabinet's decision to allow the construction of a new nuclear plant was accepted by the parliament.